forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ## New Content and Updates
 ### 24.5.22 Trading Crimea?
-An option would be that the Ukraine sells Crimea to Russia if Russia, the Ukraine and the Crimean population agree.
-Considerations in [Trading Crimea](#trading-crimea).
+> Considering the option of a trade for Crimea: [Trading Crimea](#trading-crimea).
+>
-> Trading territory is not considered ideal here, but possibly better than an unilateral referendum or a conquest.
+>> Trading territory is not considered ideal here, but better than an unilateral referendum (even if correct) and better than military force.

 ### 23.5.22 Notes on Ceasefire and State of Negotiations
 Updated notes on ceasefire, namely that term that no side gains advantages likely are necessary for both to agree.
 Updates regularly consulted [resources](#resources) and [statements regarding negotiations](#refs-state-of-peace-talks-as-mid-to-late-may).
 Formulations across the page.